cobleg/CausalGraphs/Time dependent confounders.md

 Feedback between outcome and confounder further complicates the bias.

 # Examples
-In a study on the effect of physical activity on knee pain, previous knee pain can act as a confounder
+In a study on the effect of physical activity on knee pain, previous knee pain can act as a confounder for the effect of current physical activity on knee pain.

 # Methods of adjustment